al1brn/geonodes/docs/demo_1.md

 ### Nodes methods

-The call of a data socket method creates a Geometry node which performed the expected operation.
+The call of a data socket method creates a Geometry node which performs the expected operation.

 ```python
     grid.set_position(offset=(0, 0, z))